NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 When writing code, you should think about how to make it more compact and less complex, but in a way that makes your idea come to fruition.

 **The 2nd Reason**\
 Your bot was rate limited.
-This can happen because of excessive requests to Discord API, performed by BDFD functions (such as `$addEmoji` and others).\
+This can happen because of excessive requests to the Discord API, performed by BDFD functions (such as `$addEmoji` and others).\
 You should not stack such functions and try to perform them all at once.

 **The 3rd Reason**\
-The node your bot is running on is experiencing some slight problems (such as a rate limits).
+The node your bot is running on is experiencing some slight problems (such as a rate limit).
 If you're sure this is the case, you can regenerate the bot's token and replace it with a new one.
 This will cause your bot to change its node.

-### The Slash Commands Doesn't Appear
+### The Slash Commands Don't Appear
 **The 1st Reason**\
 Old version of the application.
-Make sure that you have a latest version of the application installed.\
+Make sure that you have the latest version of the application installed.\
 New versions of the application have been improved and updated, and new features have been added.
 In addition, errors with the validity check of the slash commands have been fixed.
 You will be warned if you set up your slash command incorrectly, in which case the application will not allow you to save the slash command.

 **The 2nd Reason**\
 Slash commands are cached by discord, so it takes time before they appear in discord.

 They're also cached on the client side, if they were successfully cached in discord.
-If other users have a new slash command and you don't, restart the discord client.\
+If other users have a new slash command and you don't, restart your discord client.\
 Restarting will cause existing slash commands to be cleared and new ones will cache.

 **The 3rd Reason**\
 Conflict of slash commands due to other services that you're no longer using.
-For example, if two slash commands of same type have the same name, but one is created using a third-party service, and the other through the BDFD, this can cause a conflict and the slash command will not appear.\
+For example, if two slash commands of same type have the same name, but one is created using a third-party service, and the other through the BDFD App, this can cause a conflict and the slash command will not appear.\
 You can solve this problem by Syncing slash commands with discord in the bot's settings.
 This removes third-party service slash commands and leaves only those that were created in our application.

 ![sync](https://user-images.githubusercontent.com/70456337/200124426-6dbe69aa-1711-4838-9569-689b5e30f48f.gif)